samiux/samiux.github.io/pi-hole_unbound.md

 Answer the questions on the screen.
 Make sure you use ```port 5353``` as ```upstream DNS``` for 127.0.0.1 and listen to ```eth1``` network interface.

+Use the desirable ethernet interface, e.g. eth1.

+*Make sure to write down the password displayed after the installation.*

 ## Install Unbound.

 ```